 4. Hide and Show

-Because the offline views are templated through the myPhotos topic index page, grails-app/views/topic/index.gsp, we need to modify the layout, grails-app/views/layouts/main.gsp.
+Because the offline views are templated through the ngPhotos topic index page, grails-app/views/topic/index.gsp, we need to modify the layout, grails-app/views/layouts/topic.gsp.
 A short JQuery script is added to the bottom of the body which hides or shows contents based on a css classes, ".grails" or ".angular".

-5. Upload Topic
+5. Upload a Topic

-The user needs to be able to upload topics that are stored on the device.
-This will pass through the TopicController, so the upload action is added to the TopicController.
+We add a new action to the TopicController, submitOfflineTopic().
+It is the target of an AJAX call made by AngularJS in the viewTopic controller.

+In the topic.js viewController the submitTopic, action makes an AJAX call to a specialized action within the TopicController called “submitOfflineTopic”.
+The TopicController action creates the online topic and photos by searching through the HTTP request parameters.
+The topic is created and the photos are added in by decoding the base64 strings into byte arrays which is how the source photos are stored within Grails.

 6. Link to AngularJS